softwaremill/sttp/README.md

 * support both synchronous and asynchronous execution backends
 * provide support for backend-specific request/response streaming

+## How is sttp different from other libraries?

+* immutable request builder which doesn't require the URI to be specified upfront.
+Allows defining partial requests which contain common cookies/headers/options, which can later be specialized using a specific URI and HTTP method.
+* support for multiple backends, both synchronous and asynchronous, with backend-specific streaming support
+* TODO URI interpolator with optional parameters support

 ## Other Scala HTTP clients

 * [scalaj](https://github.com/scalaj/scalaj-http)